-where P is the applied load, d the pile diameter, Es the soil modulus, I1 the influence factor for rigid pile in semi-infinite mass and Rk, Rb, Rv are the correlation factors for effect of pile compressibility, bearing stratum and Poisson’s ratio respectively.
+where P is the applied load, d the pile diameter, Es the average soil modulus along the pile shaft, I1 the influence factor for a rigid pile in a semi-infinite mass and Rk, Rb, Rv are the correction factors for the effect of pile compressibility, bearing stratum stiffness and Poisson’s ratio respectively.

 While this assessment involves four factors, only the factor Rb will be utilized to demonstrate the approximation exercise.
-The graphs for Rb are extracted from Davis and Poulos (1980) and are presented in Figure 3.
+The other three factors can be determined in the same way as IG Case 1.
+The graphs for Rb are extracted from Poulos and Davis (1980) and are presented in Figure 3.
 The value of Rb depends on three independent variables: the ratio of Eb/Es, the ratio of L/d, and the K value.
 Here, Eb represents the Young’s modulus of the founding stratum, and L is the pile length.
 The variable K is defined as: